taw10/crystfel/libcrystfel/doc/coding.md

 with more than three levels not at all uncommon.
 Any reasonable limit on code width would be overshot by indenting each level separately.

+### Comments

+C-style comments are preferred over C++-style, even for one-line comments:

+    /* Preferred type of comment */

+    // Discouraged type of comment

+***Rationale:***  CrystFEL is written in C, not C++.

+Multi-line comments should have stars down one side:

+    /* This is a multiple-line comment.
+     * Here is the second line of the comment */

+It's also acceptable to put the closing slash on its own line:

+    /* Here is another multiple-line comment.
+     * Here is the second line of the comment
+     */

 ### Bracket positions

-Brackets and so on should go like this:

-    /* Multiple line comments have stars
-     * down one side */
+The opening brace of a function should be on its own line:

     void somefunction(int someparam)
     {
+            /* Here is the body of the function */
+    }

+The opening brace of an if statement should be on the same line as the 'if', unless the condition is very long, especially if it spans multiple lines:

-            /* Single line comments use this style (not //) */ if ( a < b ) {      /* <--- Opening brace on same line as 'if' */
+            if ( a < b ) {
                     do_something(a);
-            } else {            /* <---  'else's are 'cuddled' */
+            } else {
                     do_other_something(a);
             }

-            if ( some && very && long && condition && that && spans
+            if ( a_very_long_condition == structure->wibble.value
-                 && two && lines )
+              && other_very_long_condition )
-            {     /* <--- Opening brace on a line by itself acceptable in this case */ do_something_completely_different(someparam);
+            {
+                    do_something_completely_different(someparam);
             }
-    }

-    /* Comments use proper capitalisation to make things look neat */

-'struct' blocks can have the braces like functions or 'if' statements.
-Usually the former looks nicer if the struct is large.
+***Rationale:*** This keeps the appearance of 'if' statements compact instead of spread out, while allowing some visual separation between long conditions and the conditional code.

+### Space around parantheses

 Parentheses should have spaces after them in 'if' statements, but not in function calls.
 Function arguments should have spaces after the comma.
 There should be no space between the function name and the opening bracket.
 That
 means:

-    if ( something ) {
+    if ( something < 3 ) {
             do_something(a, b, c);
     }

+or:

+    if ( h>3 && k<3 && l==-1 ) {
+            do_something(h, k, l);
+    }

 instead of:

-    if (something) {
+    if (something<3) {
             do_something (a,b,c);
     }

+***Rationale:*** I find this guideline helps to encourage good grouping of logical statements.
+Some flexibility is allowed here, though.

+### Whitespace

+No trailing whitespace at all, even in empty lines.

+***Rationale:*** Invisible characters do nothing other than generate VCS conflicts.

 ### Cleverness